Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{sec:lin_repr}, we describe the representation model adopted to parametrize the non-Euclidean space of FoSs in terms of linear function spaces.
-In Section~\ref{sec:univariate} and \ref{sec:multivariate}, we develop a novel discriminant analysis model on the parametrizing linear function spaces and provide theoretical guarantees for the prediction performance of the proposed approach.
-We propose an efficient discretization approach in Section~\ref{sec:discretization} and apply the proposed model to the Alzheimer's Disease Neuroimaging Initiative (ADNI) and Parkinson's Progression Markers Initiative (PPMI) data in Section~\ref{sec:application}.
+In Section~\ref{sec:lin_repr}, we describe the representation model adopted to parametrize the non-Euclidean space of FoSs using linear function spaces.
+In Sections~\ref{sec:univariate} and \ref{sec:multivariate}, we develop a novel discriminant analysis model on the parametrizing linear function spaces and provide theoretical guarantees for the prediction performance of the proposed model.
+We introduce an efficient discretization approach in Section~\ref{sec:discretization} and apply the proposed model to the Alzheimer's Disease Neuroimaging Initiative (ADNI) and Parkinson's Progression Markers Initiative (PPMI) datasets in Section~\ref{sec:application}.
 Proofs and simulations are left to the appendices.